AvaloniaUI/Avalonia.Samples/src/Avalonia.Samples/MVVM/BasicMvvmSample/README.md

 }
 ```

-To explain the above code in short: `WhenAnyValue` will listen to changes of the property specified in the lambda.
+To explain the above code in short: `WhenAnyValue` will listen to changes of the property specified in the [[lambda](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/operators/lambda-expressions)].
 In `Subscribe` we define what should happen if the value has changed.
 In our case, we want to `RaisePropertyChanged` for `Greeting`.

 ### Step 3: Add ReactiveViewModel to MainWindowViewModel

-This is similar to how we added `SimpleViewModel`:
+Similarly to how we added `SimpleViewModel` we can add `ReactiveViewModel` to `MainWindowViewModel`.
+Add the code below to the `MainWindowViewModel` class in `MainWindowViewModel.cs`

 ```cs
 // Add our RactiveViewModel